paragonie/password_lock/README.md

 **MIT Licensed** - feel free to use to enhance the security of any of your PHP projects

-Wraps Bcrypt-SHA512 in Authenticated Encryption.
+Wraps Bcrypt-SHA384 in Authenticated Encryption.
 Published by [Paragon Initiative Enteprises](https://paragonie.com).
 Check out our other [open source projects](https://paragonie.com/projects) too.

-Depends on [defuse/php-encryption](https://github.com/defuse/php-encryption) for authenticated symmetric-key encryption
+Depends on [defuse/php-encryption](https://github.com/defuse/php-encryption) for authenticated symmetric-key encryption.

 ## How is this different than "peppering"?